 View repository →A single source-of-truth rules system for AI-assisted development.
 Version-controlled, reviewable, and enforceable across every tool your team already uses.

-View repository →Scoping the engagement, exploring a 2-week Discovery on-ramp, or just stress-testing the idea before you bring it to your team?
+Starting the retainer, or just stress-testing the idea before you bring it to your team?
+One call to confirm whether this is the right thing for you — including telling you if it isn't.
 Typical response within one business day.